At least 224 people, 153 pets rescued in Texas floods with more rain in the forecast - Local News 8

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Allison Chinchar, Ray Sanchez, Andy Rose and Chris Boyette contributed to this report.
+CNN’s Steve Almasy, Allison Chinchar, Ray Sanchez, Andy Rose and Chris Boyette contributed to this report.